mm6/ethereum-lab1-hardhat/README.md

 npx hardhat init
 ```

+You will need to select "Create an empty hardhat.config.js".

 13. The npx command creates a hardhat.config.js.
 In addition, you may be prompted to run
 the following: